-I noticed like clockwork I’d put on 10 lbs a year starting at 30 really regardless of how much I worked out.
-I remember I dropped 25 lbs one year as part of a weight loss challenge with a buddy where once a week i literally cut weight like a fight to beat him, (I did, haha).
+I noticed, like clockwork, I’d put on 10 lbs a year starting at 30, regardless of how much I worked out.
+I remember I dropped 25 lbs one year as part of a weight loss challenge with a buddy where once a week, I literally cut weight like a fight to beat him (I did, haha).

-I’m naturally a very competitive person so when I started seeing my weight increase and health deteriorate I decided it was time to make a change.
-Starting in October 2020 I knocked off all sweets, did oat milk, truvia in my coffee, and began running 45 minutes a day on my treadmill, yuck.
+I’m naturally a very competitive, so when I started seeing my weight increase and my health deteriorate, I decided it was time to change.
+Starting in October 2020, I knocked off all sweets, did oat milk and Truvia in my coffee, and began running 45 minutes daily on my treadmill.
+Yuck.

-Worse than that, I wasn’t losing any weight, I was killing myself for 10 weeks and was down like 4 lbs.
-I had also been diagnosed with an autoimmune eye disease that could be managed with 20mg of doxicycline daily for periods of 30 days.
+Worse than that, I wasn’t losing any weight.
+I was killing myself for ten weeks and was down like 4 lbs.
+I had also been diagnosed with an autoimmune eye disease that could be managed with 20mg of doxycycline daily for periods of 30 days.
 I had had enough.

 I lost 28 lbs in January alone and was completely hooked.
-I signed up in July that year to compete in the “Haymakers 4 Hope” charity fight.
-Essentially a white collar brawler it’s a bunch of executives who raise money for various cancer foundations by getting in the ring and having a sanctioned amateur bout.
+I signed up in July of that year to compete in the “Haymakers 4 Hope” charity fight.
+Essentially a white-collar brawler, it’s a bunch of executives who raise money for various cancer foundations by getting in the ring and having a sanctioned amateur bout.

 I thought how cool it would be to train on Carnivore and document my journey.
 Dr. Baker even joined in by sharing some of my progress on his stories.